Board of Directors

 Amber Wheeler Bacon

 Amber Wheeler Bacon is a writer, teacher and literacy specialist.
-She works as an instructional coach at a public Montessori school in Pawleys Island and as an adjunct English instructor.
+She works as an instructional coach at a public Montessori school in Pawleys Island, S.C., and as an adjunct English instructor.
 In 2018, she earned an MFA from the Bennington Writing Seminars.
-Her work has recently appeared or is forthcoming in Five Points, Epiphany, Ruminate, Post Road, New Ohio Review and Crazyhorse.
-Her writing can also be seen online at Ploughshares, CRAFT, Fiction Writers Review and New South.
+Her work recently has appeared or is forthcoming in Five Points, Epiphany, Ruminate, Post Road, New Ohio Review and Crazyhorse.
+Her writing also can be seen online at Ploughshares, CRAFT, Fiction Writers Review and New South.
 She is the recipient of the 2018 Breakout 8 Writers Prize sponsored by The Authors Guild and a 2020 Katherine Bakeless Nason Scholarship from the Bread Loaf Environmental Writers Conference.
-Her short story, appearing in the winter issue of Witness, was recently nominated for a Pushcart Prize.
-She grew up in the Atlanta area, and now lives on the South Carolina coast.
+Her short story, appearing in the winter issue of Witness, recently was nominated for a Pushcart Prize.
+She grew up in the Atlanta area and now lives on the South Carolina coast.

 Dr. Kasie Whitener

-David J. Wilson, CPA resides in Murrells Inlet, has a BS/BA from Ohio State, a Masters (MACC) in Accounting from Auburn University and is a Certified Public Accountant.
-Prior to retiring in 2003 David ran his own Accounting practice, David J. Wilson & Associates LLC, with offices in Wooster, Medina and Millersburg, Ohio.
-While not currently a writer, David is an avid reader and enjoys contributing to non-profit boards to support business strategy and development and financial management practices.
-David has experience serving on the boards of YMCA, Goodwill and Hospice organizations.
+David J. Wilson, CPA, resides in Murrells Inlet, has a BS/BA from Ohio State, a master's (MACC) in accounting from Auburn University and is a certified public accountant.
+Prior to retiring in 2003 Wilson ran his own accounting practice, David J. Wilson & Associates LLC, with offices in Wooster, Medina and Millersburg, Ohio.
+While not currently a writer, Wilson is an avid reader and enjoys contributing to non-profit boards to support business strategy and development and financial management practices.
+He has experience serving on the boards of YMCA, Goodwill and hospice organizations.

 Roger Jones is founder and CEO of one of South Carolina’s largest independent real estate development and management firms.
 He and his wife founded a private family foundation that sponsors two education efforts directed toward underserved students called Raise Up and Music for Life.
 He also founded a Charleston literacy organization that eventually merged with a west coast literacy effort to form a national literacy association called Reading Partners.
 He has served on numerous non-profit boards including The South Carolina Chamber of Commerce.